-Step 2: Select an output circuit to use Now we will need to use the laptop software for these adjustments.
-Set Idle control to off (this ensures that the valve will be closed) Type in the target idle RPM Set Initial open position to around 20 Set Max Steps to 255 Set idle vacuum to whatever the engine is currently idling on while at operating temp Set Additional Cold Open Position to around 60
+Step 2: Select an output circuit to use

+Now we will need to use the laptop software for these adjustments.
+NOTE: Only one of the output circuits can be used as a stepper motor controller.
+Set control mode to either Stepper motor or PWM control Set Idle control to off (this ensures that the valve or motor will be closed) Type in the target idle RPM Set stepper motor speed to medium Set Initial open position to around 20 Set Max Steps to 255 Set idle vacuum to whatever the engine is currently idling on while at operating temp Set Additional Cold Open Position to around 60